theresa-de-ocampo/azure-documentation/09-storage-account-auth.md

     10. Hit **Get New Access Token**.
 A consent window will pop-up if this is your first time logging in.
 You will then directly recieve the access token.

     > [!WARNING]
-    > It successfully generates the error.
+    > It successfully generates the token.
 However, there's a console error showing up in Postman even though the client ID has already been included.
     > I've also already tried setting **Client Authentication** to **Send client credentials in body** and adding an origin header, but then, it will throw _"Tokens issued for the 'Single-Page Application' client-type may only be redeemed via cross-origin requests."_
     > Just ignore this error and proceed with the next step.
     > If you happen to know why this is happening, please don't hesitate to drop me a message — would really appreciate the help! 🙏💬